AndriySereda/Ukrainian-refugees/README.md

 # Ukrainian-refugees
-Example of a website for the movement of refugees from Ukraine as a result of the war.
+Creating Flow Map website for the movement of refugees from Ukraine

 To watch the page result go to: